jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-05-1---clarify-automatic-execution-order-project-summary.md

 - Internet as a single computer.

 But after a brainstorm about automatic execution order, the goal of the super project *Get Clearer View* was already reached.
-Automatic execution will have some influence on the diagram, but not a lot.
+Automatic execution might have some influence on the diagram, but not a lot.

 ### Date & Time